-- Miscarriage.
-Miscarriage rates for women who use IVF with fresh embryos are comparable to those for women who conceive naturally - approximately 15% to 25% - but the incidence rises with maternal age.
+- Miscarriage - Miscarriage rates for women who use IVF with fresh embryos when compared to those for women who conceive naturally are approximately 15% to 25%, but the incidence rises with maternal age.

 How do you prepare?

-Before commencing an IVF cycle using your own eggs and sperm, you and your spouse will most likely need a variety of testing, including:
+Before commencing an IVF cycle, you and your spouse will most likely need a variety of testing, including: